-On average across the US, most Salesforce admins earns between $54,000 and $79,000 annually.
+On average across the US, most Salesforce admins earn between $54,000 and $79,000 annually.
 It is a relatively new area, and therefore very competitive.
 However, there are still many admins working without professional certification.

 Majority of mid- to large-size companies require at least the most basic level of certification for the job position.
-Admin training is extremely valuable in eyes of your potential employer.
+Admin training is extremely valuable in the eyes of your potential employer.
 Generally, Salesforce administrator salary rises by $20,000 per year, when they go from having none to simply one certificate.

 Sometimes it’s near to impossible to have the right person for the job.
 He or she needs appropriate training and the system itself is too complex, needing a professional administration right now.